What can I do with an Anthropology degree?

 - Social Work

-Our faculty conduct research all over the world, with expertise in South and Central America, Asia, the Middle East, Africa, Europe, and the United States.
-Recently, faculty have been doing fieldwork in Haiti, Panama, Colombia, Brazil, France, Greece, Norway.
+Our faculty conduct research all over the world, with expertise in Central America, Asia, Europe, Africa, and the United States.
+Recently, faculty have been doing fieldwork in Mexico, Belize, Mongolia, Germany, and the Netherlands.

 The courses are clustered under six headings: Culture and Identity; Religion and Belief; Global Health; Environment, Development, and Conflict; Science, Technology, and Media; and Cross Cultural Dialog and Investigations.

 What is the typical structure of an Anthropology course?